hiddentao/google-tts/README.md

 A Javascript API for the Google's text-to-Speech engine and is based on code at http://weston.ruter.net/projects/google-tts/.

-A couple of things to note:

 **NOTE:** Playback (`.play()` below) will only work when running the script locally as Google's server only returns audio if you can prevent the browser from sending the Referrer HTTP Header to their server.
-If you want to add background playback to your online site perhaps [SoundManager](http://www.schillmania.com/projects/soundmanager2/) will do the trick (I haven't tested this).
-On the other hand, I'm assumng this will still work in Phonegap apps.
+So this library is at the moment only really good for use in browser plugins and Phonegap apps.

 ## Features

 * Converts upto 42 languages
 * Supports playback through [HTML5 Audio tag](https://developer.mozilla.org/En/HTML/Element/Audio) if available in browser.
 * Asynchronous playback API
-* Small and compact: ~1 KB minified and gzipped
+* Small and compact: ~1.5 KB minified and gzipped

 ## Installation